Bendigo Easter Festival

 The Bendigo Easter Festival, also known as the Bendigo Easter Fair, is an annual event held in Bendigo, Victoria, Australia, since 1871 with the exception of 2020 and 2021 due to the COVID-19 pandemic.
-The festival includes the Easter procession which sees Dai Gum Loong, the world's longest imperial dragon, dance through the streets.
+The festival includes the Easter procession which sees Dai Gum Loong, the world's longest imperial dragon, dance through the streets along with An extensive program of activities and attractions such as an Easter Egg hunt.

 First fair

 On 1 January 1871 discussion was held at the Shamrock Hotel regarding a fundraiser for the Bendigo Hospital and Benevolent Asylum.
 Representatives from the hospital, asylum and various friendly societies such as the St. Andrews Society, the Irish Australian Society, the Independent Order of Oddfellows Manchester Unity (MUIOOF), and Independent Order of Rechabites were in attendance.
 At the time Bendigo was known as the Borough of Sandhurst.
 Mr. William Heffernan, licensee of the hotel, suggested a fair based loosely on the Donnybrook Fair of Dublin, Ireland which ran from 1204 until about 1868.
 He also offered the use of a room for meetings and £10 to kick off the fundraising effort.
 Heffernan and his business partner Mr. Hadley had previously established and run an Easter sports carnival in 1869 and 1870 known as the Sandhurst Easter Holiday Sports.
 The Easter Fair was initially known by several names, but by 1880 it was generally referred to as the Bendigo Easter Fair.
 The first Easter Fair was held on 10–11 April 1871.
 Originally it was held at the lower end of Pall Mall around the current site of the Conservatory Gardens and lower Rosalind Park, later moving to the old showgrounds, now the Tom Flood Sports Centre.
 The first Easter Fair raised £2560 (£1280 for each institution) through admissions fees.
 In its first 21 years the event raised £23,000 for the hospital and asylum (some $3 million dollars in 2020).